jontymorris/BrowserBoard/README.md

 You can install Python from the the [official website](https://www.python.org).

-An easy way to install Django and BeautifulSoup 4 is via pip.
+An easy way to install Django and BeautifulSoup 4 is via PyPI.
 ```
 pip install django
 pip install beautifulsoup4
 ```

-Lastly, to run BrowserBoard you will need to first `cd` into the BrowserBoard directory.
+Next, you will now need to `cd` into the BrowserBoard directory.

-If you are running BrowserBoard for the first time, you will need to run the following command.
+If you are running BrowserBoard for the first time, you will need to execute the following commands.
 ```
+python manage.py makemigrations
 python manage.py migrate
 ```